Experienced Colorado Assault & Battery Charge Defense Lawyer

 Assault charges typically occur because a verbal argument escalates into a physical altercation.
 Whether a random tussle in the street, a bar fight or an incident of domestic violence, assault and battery charges are serious, and they require a serious response.
 It is important that you hire an attorney early on in your ordeal so your rights are adequately protected from overzealous prosecutors and police.

 I am Mark S. Rubinstein, and I am here to represent you and defend your rights.
-Contact my law firm online or call 940-704-0888 or toll free at 1-855-704-0888 to schedule a free consultation to discuss your case.
+Contact my law firm online or call 970-704-0888 or toll-free at 1-855-704-0888 to schedule a free consultation to discuss your case.

 There are important legal differences between assault and battery.
 These crimes are also charged under different levels of criminal offense, depending on the severity of the crime.
 I have been defending clients in criminal court for more than 20 years, and I know the importance of understanding the law.

-- First degree assault: Any act that causes serious injury to another person and that uses a deadly weapon.
-Acts that seriously injure public servants like police offers also fall under first degree assault in Colorado.
+- First-degree assault: Any act that causes serious injury to another person and that uses a deadly weapon.
+Acts that seriously injure public servants, such as police officers, also fall under first-degree assault in Colorado.

 - Battery charges: These charges often fall under “menacing” offenses, which are threats that put another person in fear of imminent harm.
 Menacing charges are typically misdemeanors, but they can become felonies when a deadly weapon is involved.